-Dear Chair Baldwin and Ranking Member Capito:
+Dear Chairman Aderholt and Ranking Member DeLauro:

-On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinical partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) writes regarding funding for health care programs for fiscal year (FY) 2024.
+On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinical partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) writes regarding funding for health care programs for fiscal year (FY) 2025.

-America's hospitals are facing many challenges and we appreciate you considering the effect your decisions have on hospitals' ability to provide care to their patients and communities.
-We ask you to give favorable consideration to funding for health care programs that have proven successful in improving access to quality health care for patients and communities across America.
-As you prioritize your FY 2024 appropriations measures, we ask that you include the following programs.
+America's hospitals are facing many challenges, and we appreciate you considering the effect your decisions have on hospitals' ability to provide care to their patients and communities.
+We ask you to consider funding for health care programs that have proven successful in improving access to quality health care for patients and communities across America.
+As you prioritize your FY 2025 appropriations measures, we ask that you include the following programs.

 Strengthening the Health Care Workforce.
-Long building structural changes in the health care workforce, combined with the profound toll of the COVID-19 pandemic, have left hospitals and health systems, including post-acute and behavioral health care providers, facing a national staffing emergency that could jeopardize access to high-quality care for patients and the communities they serve.
+Long-developing structural changes in the health care workforce have left hospitals and health systems, including post-acute and behavioral health care providers, facing a national staffing emergency that could jeopardize access to high-quality care for patients and the communities they serve.

-Prior to the COVID-19 pandemic, hospitals were already facing significant challenges that were making it difficult to sustain, build and retain the health care workforce.
-In 2017, the majority of our nursing workforce was close to retirement, with more than half aged 50 and older, and almost 30% aged 60 and older.
-Yet, nursing schools had to turn away over 90,000 qualified applicants in 2021, according to the American Association of Colleges of Nursing, due to lack of faculty and training sites.
-The National Council of State Boards of Nursing's 2022 National Workforce Study reveals 100,000 nurses left the workforce during the pandemic and by 2027, almost 900,000 intend to leave the workforce due to stress, burnout and retirement.1 Hospitals faced similar demographic trends for physicians, with data from the Association of American Medical Colleges indicating that one-third of practicing physicians will reach retirement age over the next decade.
-Hospitals also were reporting significant shortages of allied health and behavioral health professionals.
-Congress must support efforts to ensure an adequate, sustainable health care workforce.
+Hospitals face significant challenges making it difficult to sustain, build and retain the health care workforce.
+The National Council of State Boards of Nursing's 2022 National Workforce Study reveals 100,000 nurses left the workforce during the pandemic and by 2027, almost 900,000 intend to leave the workforce due to stress, burnout and retirement.1 Hospitals face similar demographic trends for physicians, with data from the